 International Computer Security Association ICSA Labs (International Computer Security Association) began as NCSA (National Computer Security Association).
 Its mission was to increase awareness of the need for computer security and to provide education about various security products and technologies.
 In its early days, NCSA focused almost solely on the certification of anti-virus software.
 Using the Consortia model, NCSA worked together with anti-virus software vendors to develop one of the first anti-virus software certification schemes.
 Over the past decade, the organization added certification programs for other security-related products, and changed its name to ICSA.
 How To Become A Hacker Copyright © 2001 Eric S. Raymond As editor of the Jargon File and author of a few other well-known documents of similar nature, I often get email requests from enthusiastic network newbies asking (in effect) "how can I learn to be a wizardly hacker?".
 Back in 1996 I noticed that there didn't seem to be any other FAQs or web documents that addressed this vital question, so I started this one.
 A lot of hackers now consider it definitive, and I suppose that means it is.
-If you are reading a snapshot of this document offline, the current version lives at Note: there is a list of Frequently Asked Questions at the end of this document.
-Numerous translations of this document are available: ArabicBelorussianBulgarianChinese, Czech.
-The five-dots-in-nine-squares diagram that decorates this document is called a glider.
-If you find this document valuable, please support me on Patreon.
-The hacker mind-set is not confined to this software-hacker culture.
+Still, I don't claim to be the exclusive authority on this topic; if you don't like what you read here, write your own.

 Cain & Abel Cain & Abel is a password recovery tool for Microsoft Operating Systems.
 It allows easy recovery of various kind of passwords by sniffing the network, cracking encrypted passwords using Dictionary, Brute-Force and Cryptanalysis attacks, recording VoIP conversations, decoding scrambled passwords, recovering wireless network keys, revealing password boxes, uncovering cached passwords and analyzing routing protocols.
 The program does not exploit any software vulnerabilities or bugs that could not be fixed with little effort.
 It covers some security aspects/weakness present in protocol's standards, authentication methods and caching mechanisms; its main purpose is the simplified recovery of passwords and credentials from various sources, however it also ships some "non standard" utilities for Microsoft Windows users.
 The latest version is faster and contains a lot of new features like APR (Arp Poison Routing) which enables sniffing on switched LANs and Man-in-the-Middle attacks.